Eye doctor in Laguna Beach, California

 Any of these may prevent you from producing sufficient tears, or may lead you to produce tears whose balance of water, lipids, and mucus aren’t sufficient to lubricate your eyes properly.

 Fortunately, this condition can be successfully treated.
-If you think you may have dry eye syndrome, contact Dr. Alicia Harrison today, who will offer you a proper evaluation and provide you with the best options to treat your DES.
+If you think you may have dry eye syndrome, contact Laguna Eyes Optometry today.
+We will offer you a proper evaluation and provide you with the best options to treat your DES.